Article 6A.

 (2) Of adoption actions of the local boards of education which constitutes a "change affecting voting" under Section 5 of the Voting Rights Act of 1965 in that school administrative unit.
 If the change affecting voting is a merger of two or more school administrative units, the change shall be submitted jointly by the attorneys of the school administrative units involved, or by one of them by agreement of the attorneys involved.
 (1985, c.
 579, s.
 1; 1991, c.
 529, s.
 2; 1995, c.
 20, s.
 8.)

-All letters and other documents received by the authorities required by this Article to submit any "changes affecting voting" from the Attorney General of the United States in which a final decision is made concerning a submitted "change affecting voting" shall be filed with the Director of the Office of Administrative Hearings.
-The Director shall publish the letters and other documents in the North Carolina Register.
+All letters and other documents received by the authorities required by this Article to submit any "changes affecting voting" from the Attorney General of the United States in which a final decision is made concerning a submitted "change affecting voting" shall be filed with the Codifier of Rules.
+The Codifier shall publish the letters and other documents in the North Carolina Register.
 (1985 (Reg.
 Sess., 1986), c.
 1032, s.
-11.)
+11; 2023-134, s.
+21.2(j).)

 § 120-30.9I.
 Alternate submission authority.